braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Email, Web Push, iOS Push
 {% endapitags %}

-The total number of messages that were unsuccessful.
-This could occur because there is not a valid push token, the email addresses were incorrect or deactivated, or the user unsubscribed after the campaign was launched.
+The total number of unsuccessful messages.
+This could occur because there isn't a valid push token, the email addresses were incorrect or deactivated, or the user unsubscribed after the campaign was launched.
 An email bounce for customers using SendGrid consists of hard bounces, spam, and emails sent to invalid addresses.

 <span class="calculation-line">Calculation: (Bounces) / (Sends)</span>